HarvestMondello/data-analyst-job-postings-analysis/README.md

 ### License

+Created by Harvest Mondello.
 You're welcome to use this project for **personal** or **educational** purposes!
 Feel free to explore, adapt, and learn from the code and visuals.
 Just note that **commercial use isn’t permitted** without permission.
 See [LICENSE.md](https://github.com/HarvestMondello/data-analyst-job-postings-analysis/blob/main/LICENSE.MD) for full details and contact info.